Best Of18 min read

 Cons

-• Smaller user community — fewer third-party tutorials and templates
+• Smaller user base — fewer templates and third-party resources

 • Mobile app is less polished than competitors

-• Agile/sprint tooling is basic compared to Linear or Jira
+• Sprint/agile features are basic compared to Linear or Jira

-• Brand recognition can affect team adoption if your engineers have strong tool preferences
+• Less brand recognition can affect adoption if your engineers have strong preferences

 8. Wrike — Best for Enterprise Product Portfolio Management